 The water creature

 This creature looks a lot like the one of Hellboy.
 If you’ve seen one of Guillermo Del Toro’s Hellboy movies, then you know what I am talking about.
-But it’s not the same creature.
+But it’s not the same creature in The Shape of Water.
 They just took a similar look.